Selena Gomez’s Past With Justin Beiber Reveals Cause For Woes Over The Weeknd

-Selena Gomez has her mother Mandy worried once again as she watches and reads the news about Selena with her new boyfriend, The Weeknd.
-It is not only Selena’s mom that has concerns, it is also reported that her friends are just as fearful that Selena will repeat her Justin Bieber history with The Weeknd.
+Selena Gomez reportedly has her mother, Mandy, worried once again as she watches and reads the news about Selena with her new boyfriend, The Weeknd.
+It is not only Selena’s mom who has concerns as it was also reported that her friends are just as fearful that Selena will repeat her Justin Bieber history with The Weeknd.

-Once hearing the newest reveal about Selena Gomez today, you may understand why there is cause for this worry.
+Once hearing the newest reveal about Selena Gomez today, you might understand why there is cause for this worry.
 Fans of Selena watched her spiral in her relationship with Justin Bieber via the news and social media.
 But it is the people who are closest to Selena who were there and saw something that wasn’t revealed to the public at the time.

 Selena Gomez Smooching The Weeknd in Paris (PHOTO + VIDEO) https://t.co/LLzYU1D2NQ pic.twitter.com/83RPCcAYWt